Once you’ve caught the beekeeping fever, the questions rush at you at once.

 - Refilling doesn’t affect the bees

-- Drowning – despite adding ‘rafts’ to keep them afloat, there’s always a few who fall in the bee syrup and drown
+- Drowning – despite adding ‘rafts’ to keep them afloat, there are always a few who fall in the bee syrup and drown.

 - Impossible to limit feeding to just your bees and may attract other pesky insects

 3. Frame Feeders

 Frame feeders like this one are feeding containers built in the shape and size of frame that would hold the honeycomb and fits snuggly in a brooder box.